 Where to buy additional accessories:

 Warranty depends on where you purchase the product.
-Here what the official customer support response to it:
+The official customer support response is:

 «Customers could return the device for a refund within 30 days if purchasing from our official Amazon store.
 The device covers a 1-year warranty for free repairing or replacement.